Akshit8/k8s-certmanager/README.md

 <br/>

 It's a good practice to store the yaml files that you apply to cluster, in case something goes wrong you can restore the state of cluster by re-applying them.
-To store the cert-manager manifest we just applied
+To store the cert-manager manifest we just applied, run the following scripts.

 ```bash
 curl -LO https://github.com/jetstack/cert-manager/releases/download/v1.3.1/cert-manager.yaml